Whatever She's Got

-The song received praise for having catchy lyrics that the listeners will grasps towards.
+The song was popular for its catchy lyrics.
 "Whatever She's Got" peaked at number one on the US Billboard Country Airplay chart, giving Nail his second number-one country hit overall.
 It also charted at numbers 2 and 35 on the Hot Country Songs and Hot 100 charts respectively.
 The song was certified Platinum by the Recording Industry Association of America (RIAA), denoting sales of over one million units in that country.
 The song also charted in Canada at number 4 on the Country chart and number 34 on the Canadian Hot 100.

 The accompanying music video was directed by Chris Hicky and follows a couple's romantic escapade with Nail performing at a rooftop party with his band.

 Critical reception

 Billy Dukes of Taste of Country gave the song two and half stars out of five.
 Dukes called the song "pop-friendly and not nearly as deep" compared to Nail's previous singles and wrote that "banjo and electric guitar noodling keep flashbacks of 'N Sync out of one's head, but the there [sic] are few lyrics that deliver a punch to remember."
 Matt Bjorke of Roughstock gave the song four stars out of five, saying that "the production is contemporary as the melody and lyric warrant but for as country/pop [as] 'Whatever She's Got' feels, it isn't so 'pop' as to think it wouldn't play well within country radio."
 Bjorke also stated that "the lyrics, the melody and David Nail's vocal all work together to make the song a memorable song."